StudioZeroZero/Twice-Monitor/README.md

 > [!TIP]
 > If you are soldering, I would reccomend to first remove the plastic off the headers with a pliers and then remove the pins with a soldering iron- made it much easier for me!

-2. Waveshare32 software for the RPI to communicate with the Display.
+2. Download the waveshare32 software for the RPI to communicate with the Display.

 ```